severo/pesticides_website/README.md

 ## Develop

-See [DEVELOP.md](./DEVELOP.md) if you want to contribute to the code.
+See [CONTRIBUTE.md](./CONTRIBUTE.md) if you want to contribute to the code.
+Also review [BUILD.md](./BUILD.md) to understand how the project is built and deployed.